Skip to main content

 The full Serenity Prayer goes beyond its familiar opening.
 It speaks of living one day at a time.
 Enjoying one moment at a time.
 Accepting hardship as a pathway to peace.
 Identifying with Jesus.
 Trusting that God will make all things right if we surrender to His will.
 Then it speaks of happiness — reasonable and supreme, forever.

-Just, yes… amen.
+Just, yes.
+Amen.
 Such a simple, infinitely profound prayer.
-And I think what I appreciate most is now knowing this prayer was forged in turbulence.
+What I think I appreciate most about returning to it and digging a little deeper now is understanding that this prayer was forged in turbulence.

 Serenity, then, is not denial, disengagement, or indifference.